richardn95/resume-web/README.md

 Draco is licensed under Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Which means that you are free to copy and redistribute the material in any medium or format and remix, transform, and build upon the material.

 Shout out to Afnizar Nur Ghifari for developing such an awesome resume template for everyone.
 I'm using this template to make my personal website resume.
-Thanks a lot.
+Thanks a lot. <br />
+You can access my page here. <a href="https://richardn95.github.io/resume-web/">Richard Nicolas Resume</a>